studentkittens/lncs-pandoc/paper.md

   on Linux or elsewhere.

-Other alternatives like ``packer`` @packer or ``vagrant`` @vagrant [^vagrant] can be used together with ``docker`` in scenarios where hardware virtualization is requested (for security reasons or to be compatible with existing load balancing software) but also easy deployment option are needed.
+Other alternatives like ``packer`` @packer or ``vagrant`` @vagrant [^vagrant] can be used together with ``Docker`` in scenarios where hardware virtualization is requested (for security reasons or to be compatible with existing load balancing software) but also easy deployment option are needed.

-[^vagrant]: Both tools are wrappers around popular hardware virtualization techniques, offering a similar interface to ``docker``.
+[^vagrant]: Both tools are wrappers around popular hardware virtualization techniques, offering a similar interface to ``Docker``.

 ## Criticism

-There are some points that are criticized about the approach ``docker`` is taking.
+There are some points that are criticized about the approach ``Docker`` is taking.
 The points listed here may or may not apply to a particular usecase, but are at least worth a mention.